gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/routines.md

 that incorporating regular exercise was the key to improvement.

-Being naturally inclined towards a less active lifestyle, I opted for calisthenics due to its convenience of being primarily home-based.
+Being naturally inclined towards a less active lifestyle, I opted for Calisthenics due to its convenience of being primarily home-based.
 Initially, adhering to a consistent workout schedule proved challenging.
 However, regular exercise has since become an indispensable part of my life.
 The benefits have been truly transformative: not only has my back pain subsided, but I also